If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 click here To purchase the ip ultra 10-in1 Multicooker on Amazon:

-Easiest to Use: Breville Fast Slow Pro Pressure Cooker, 6 Qt.
+Easiest to Use EPC: Breville Fast Slow Pro Pressure Cooker, 6 Qt.

 If Fissler is the Mercedes-Benz of stovetop pressure cookers, the Breville Fast Slow Pro is the Mercedes-Benz of electric pressure cookers.
 Or maybe even the Ferrari.
-It cost about $100 more than the IP Ultra, reviewed above.
-But it's worth every penny.
+It cost more than the IP Ultra, reviewed above.
+But it may be worth every penny if ease of use is important to you.

 Breville is a well-known brand that produces high-quality small kitchen appliances.
 The Breville Fast Slow Pro fits this description nicely.
 It doesn't have as many features as the IP Ultra (or even the IP Duo 60), but what it does do, it does very, very well.

 It's also a handsome appliance, with a nice symmetry and an air of mischief from its rakish-looking lid.
-It's one of the few multicookers that has a nonstick inner pot rather than stainless; for me, this is a major drawback, but if you prefer nonstick, then this is the multicooker for you.
-(Just be careful with it so you don't scratch the surface!)
+It's one of the few multicookers that has a nonstick inner pot rather than stainless, which you may or may not prefer.

 - Dual sensors at the top and bottom monitor ingredients for more accurate temperature and pressure control, while the hands free steam release automatically varies across foods to maximize flavor and texture